The Homology of Complex Equivariant Bordism: Theorem B and

-Conversely to the above construction, we can also exhibit $\MUP_G$ as a colimit over the $G$-spectrum $\MGr_G$ which is the Thom spectrum of the \emph{negative} tautological bundle over $\coprod_{n\geq 0}\Gr_n(\cU_A)$.
+Conversely to the above construction, we can also obtain $\MUP_G$ as a colimit over copies of the $G$-spectrum $\MGr_G$, which is the Thom spectrum of the \emph{negative} tautological bundle over $\Rep_G=\Gr(\cU_G)$.
 We will calculate the homology rings $E_*^A(\MUP_A)$ and $E_*^A(\mUP_A)$.
 Both results are of interest: Firstly, this second calculation of $E_*^A(\MUP_A)$ proceeds by \emph{negative} Thom spectra.
-In the non-equivariant setting these are considered e.g. in \cite{GMTW09}.
-The two identifications of $E_*^A(\MUP_A)$ are related by the $\otimes$-inversion, which is applicable for any Thom spectrum.
+In the non-equivariant setting, these are considered e.g. in \cite{GMTW09}.
+The two identifications of $E_*^A(\MUP_A)$ are related by $\otimes$-inversion, which is applicable for any Thom spectrum.
 Secondly, via the approach of Thom spectra for negative bundles, we can calculate the homology $E_*^A(\mUP_A)$.
-As alluded to, the spectrum $\mUP_A$ is of independent interest and contains the sub-ring $\mU_A$ as a summand.
+As alluded to, the spectrum $\mUP_A$ is of independent interest, relating to the bordism theory tangentially stably almost complex $G$-manifolds, and contains the sub-ring $E_*^A(\mU_A)$ as a summand.